Qui peut participer ?

 For your safety: 12 car drivers, 35 motorcyclists and 100 signalmen.

-Nevertheless, each participant is required to have a bike in working order, his own repair equipment and to have a lighting system (if traffic before dawn).
+A stand will be at your disposal on Saturday 11 July in the exhibitors’ village (Pré la Joux, Châtel) for last minute revisions.
+Nevertheless, each participant is required to have a bike in working order, his/her own repair equipment and lighting (if traffic before dawn).

-Personal following cars are not allowed.
+Personal follower cars are not allowed.

 The organisation’s insurances do not cover material damage.
 It is up to the participant to insure his equipment for use in competition with his insurer or the federal insurance company.

-No deadlines.
 The drawing of lots (3.15 p.m. – 3.30 p.m.) will not exclude participants still on the road.